sfwalsh/SWBufferedToast/README.md

 ![Alt text](https://github.com/sfwalsh/SWBufferedToast/blob/master/Screenshots/plainToast.png "Plain Toast")

 2. Notice Toast
-An non-dismissable alert used to notify the user of an ongoing task.
+A non-dismissable alert used to notify the user of an ongoing task.
 This alert cannot be dismissed by the user, but can be dismissed using a timer or by calling toast.dismiss.

 ![Alt text](https://github.com/sfwalsh/SWBufferedToast/blob/master/Screenshots/noticeToast.png "Notice Toast")